carterstroup/CPU-Emulator/README.md

 - Emulates essential CPU and computer functions including Cache, Memory Busses, Control Unit, and a Arithmetic Logic Unit.
 - Performs multiple types of binary calculations using nothing more than emulated logic gates in the ALU.
-- Uses a modified MIPS Assembly language (see syntax_instructions.txt).
+- Uses a modified MIPS Assembly language ([see Syntax Instructions](https://github.com/carterstroup/cpu/blob/main/Syntax%20Instructions.md)).
 - Provides nine essential CPU opcodes/functions.
 - Simulates a realistic memory storage structure using a FIFO cache replacement policy and a write-through memory policy.